 The evening that started in full sunshine and ended with an amazing sun set was an example of the way CHALKUP21 seeks to co-produce events with the partners of the project.
 This event was a co-creation of Charles Holland architects, Dover District Council and Dover Arts Development, greatly enriched by the participation of The Deal book shop, ceramicist Frazer Doyle with his small fortunes CHALKUP21 souvenir and the new tenants of the Café, Rebecca and Tim of Deal Pier Kitchen Ltd, who provided all guests with a glass of prosecco.

 Cllr Sue Chandler chairman of Dover District Council spoke about the ‘bravery’ of the council in commissioning the Deal Pier Cafe building and how the council are committed to keeping the standard of the architecture of new buildings high across the District.
-She praised Dover Arts Development for the role it plays in introducing unusual and ingeneous projects such as CHALKUP21 that enrich the districts cultural life and thanking Dover Arts Development for “the exciting extra dimension they bring to our towns and district”
+She praised Dover Arts Development for the role it plays in introducing unusual projects such as CHALKUP21 that enrich the districts cultural life and thanking Dover Arts Development for “the exciting extra dimension they bring to our towns and district”

 Architect Charles Holland and writer and broadcaster Travis Elborough held the audiance’s attention with their quick often very amusing exchanges in conversations about architecture and the seaside through the centuries.
 Travis is the author of Wish You Were Here, A history of the British seaside along with other books on social and popular culture.
 Charles has written the architecture texts for CHALKUP21.com and also designed the CHALKUP21 trail plaques.